 The first two propositions that we offer relate to hypotheses that have already been established in the literature on crisis bargaining.
-Our first proposition reflects the coercive hypothesis - an expectation that with an increase of the cost of economic sanctions or war, relative to the size of the sender's and target's economy, coercion is more likely to end, and succeed, at the threat stage (Whang et al., 2013; Katagiri and Min, 2019).
+Our first proposition reflects the coercive hypothesis - an expectation that with an increase of the cost of economic sanctions or war, relative to the size of the sender's and target's economy, coercion is more likely to end, and succeed, at the threat stage (Whang et al., 2013; Katagiri and Min, 2019; Lewis and Schultz, 2003; Esarey et al., 2008; Wand, 2006).
 Our second proposition reflects the public commitment hypothesis - an expectation that states with a high domestic audience cost (e.g. democracies) are more likely to succeed at a threat stage (Fearon, 1994; Schultz, 2001, 1999; Katagiri and Min, 2019).
 The third proposition is a novel contribution to the crisis bargaining literature and concerns the impact of information.
 It shows that uncertainty is a separate determinant next to domestic audience and economic cost in driving success of threats of coercion.
-This results is also in contrast with part of the crisis bargaining theory, where information and domestic audience cost were presented as a single determinant (Schultz, 1999, 2001; Whang et al., 2013).
-Here, we disentangle these mechanisms and show that they can work in parallel.
+This results is also in contrast with part of the crisis bargaining theory, where information and domestic audience cost were presented as a single determinant (Schultz, 1999, 2001; Whang et al., 2013); yet, our finding is consistent with recent empirical evidence for the independent role of uncertainty in international conflict (Walentek et al., 2021).
+Here, we disentangle these mechanisms and show that they may work in parallel.